Links within this web page:

 Attachment A: MACKAY AND SOMPS REPORT

-Attachment B: BOS HEARING 12/22/93 TRANSCRIPTS AND EXCERPTS
+Attachment B: BOS HEARING 12/22/93 TRANSCRIPTS

 Attachment C: GUIDANCE PACKAGE REVIEW